 It’s not every job where you get to help people in a profound way on a daily basis, and I feel like my job allows me do that.
 For example, it happens quite often that I help people gain access to print material for the first time.
 Recently, I showed a woman, who was in her late 50s or early 60s, Kurzweil assistive technology.
 For the first time in her life she had access to the written word and it made her cry.
 She never had that ability or access.
 She gained this new opportunity and I was there on the sidelines.
 It’s very emotional to see, and that’s one of the unique (and wonderful) things about my work.

 What makes you wake up every morning and want to work on this?

 I identify as a learning disability student because I have a learning disability.
 I share this with the world because I want the stigma around learning disabilities to go away.
 You’ve got to embrace yourself.
-Anyway, the ADA regulations came out in 1973, and I started going to school in the mid ‘70s, so the regulations and how they were first implemented directly affected me.
+Anyway, the Rehabilitation Act came out in 1973, and I started going to school in the mid ‘70s, so the regulations and how they were first implemented directly affected me.
 When I was young, it seemed that researchers used me as a guinea pig to test their new theories and technologies.
 In the ‘70s, everything was new and everything had to comply with this law; there was a lot of experimenting going on (on me).

 One of the reasons I want to get my doctorate is to make sure that what happened to me doesn’t happen to anyone else.
 Nobody needs to go through the endless testing that I did.